deawx/hoverSlide/README.md

-hoverSlide is a jQuery-based hoverable side navigation plugin, perfect for parallax and vertical scrolling websites. hoverSlide works as a stand-alone navigation solution, and can also work in sync with topside navbar (check it out on the JSFanatik website!).
+hoverSlide is a jQuery-based hoverable side navigation plugin, perfect for parallax and vertical scrolling websites. hoverSlide works as a stand-alone navigation solution, and can also work in sync with topside navbar (check it out on the [JSFanatik website](https://jsfanatik.github.io/)!).

-## Implement Dependencies
+## Implement JSFanatik website

 Download the plugin from GitHub.
 Add the following file link before your closing body tag: